Expungement

 • Deprivation of the right to possess and carry weapons from three months to one year.

-• Prohibition to approach the victim or those of his relatives or other persons determined by the judge or court, for a period of from one month to less than six months.
+• Prohibition to approach the victim or those of his relatives or other persons determined by the judge or court for a period of from one month to less than six months.

-• Prohibition to communicate with the victim or with those of his relatives or other persons determined by the judge or court, for a period of from one month to less than six months.
+• Prohibition to communicate with the victim or with those of his relatives or other persons determined by the judge or court for a period of from one month to less than six months.

-• Fine of up to three months.
+• A fine of up to three months.

 • Permanent localization from one day to three months.